Arthidon/mongoscraper/homework_instructions.md

   1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
 Each scraped article should be saved to your application database.
 At a minimum, the app should scrape and display the following information for each article:

-     * Headline - the title of the article
+     * headline - the title of the article

      * Summary - a short summary of the article